hamburgerghini1/steamlibrary_publisher-percentage/README.md

 # steamlibrary_publisher-percentage
 Python script that tells you the percentage of different publishers in your steam library

-Remember to edit add your API key and steamid (lines 7 and 8)
+Remember to add your API key and steamid (lines 7 and 8)

 Get steamid from https://steamdb.info/